psravanthi/psravanthi.github.io/_posts/2016-07-25-Predicting movie gross revenue.md

  Having taken care of the non-normal distribution, I have one more problem on my hand - Overfitting !
  Regularization seems to be a plausible solution.
 So, Lasso or Ridge it is !
- I further divided my data - Train data, validation data and test data
+ I further divided my data - Train data, validation data and test data.

 #### Model formulation:

- At each iteration I reduced the number of model parameters by taking out variables that are not significant, and it improves the model performance both on the training set and test set After multiple iterations and cross validations, i came up with a model that seem to be consistent with the train and test data.
+ At each iteration I reduced the number of model parameters by taking out variables that are not significant, and it improves the model performance both on the training set and test set.
+ After multiple iterations and cross validations, I came up with a model that seem to be consistent with the train and test data.

 #### Results :